rmanderca/k2/APPLICATION_DEVELOPER_GUIDE.md

 9/17/2022 – This document is a work in progress.

+### Environments

+The name you assign your environment should be maintained in the ```k2_config.env``` configuration value.
+It can be used to conditionally apply code to particular environments.
+K2 has no opinion on what you use here.

 ### Soft versioning

 Soft versioning means that the version numbers are not “real” versions.
 They are used and advanced as needed.
 They are number.
 My preferred format is ```YYYYMMDD```.